barchetta/helidon-examples/examples/packaging/README.md

 Hello World!
 ```

-## Skinny Jar
+## Thin Jar

-The default packaging for a Helidon application is the skinny jar.
+The default packaging for a Helidon application is the thin jar.
 In the above Build and Run
-step you used a skinny jar.
+step you used a thin jar.
 In this packaging:

-1. Your application code, and only your application code, is in the application jar (`target/application-se.jar`).
+1. Your application code, and only your application code, is in the application jar (`target/helidon-examples-packaging.jar`).
 2. The application's runtime dependencies are in the `target/libs` directory.
 3. The application jar has entries in `META-INF/MANIFEST.MF` that specify:
    - The application's Main-Class